vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 ![image](/assets/2023-09-20/060.png)

-The main building block adds a row to the end of our PBHO list.
-It come from *FUNCTIONS* > *Publish to external systems* > *Peakboard Hub* > *Add row at end*.

-Remember that this script executes each time new sensor data comes in.
-So, this script says: "Each time new sensor data comes in, add a row to the end of our PBHO list."
+Each time new sensor data comes in, this script will add a new row to the PBHO list.
+The columns for this new row come from the columns of the new sensor data.
+Note that we get `IsCooling` by converting `PowerConsumption` into a boolean.

-We will also reload the `AirConditionerLogs` data source at the end, so that our table control will be able to see the changes.
+This script also reloads the PBHO list data source at the end, so that our table control will be able to see the changes.

 We will also uncheck the *Execute only if data changed* box.
 That's because we want to record all sensor data, regardless of if it changes from the last sensor data we got.